Monday April 30, 2007

 Furries and Griefers on the Campaign Trail: Presidential Politics In Second Life

-John Edwards Campaign HQ Defaced In Second Life My first Medialoper assignment and I’ve already missed a deadline.
-Lopy, the Editor, e-mailed me last night to remind me that my story should be filed no later 5 a.m. this morning.
-By 8 a.m. my voice mail was full and I was ignoring Lopy’s frantic IMs.
-The general election isn’t until November 2008 — over 18 months away.
-Why the hell do I have a 5 a.m. deadline in April of 2007?
+Lopy e-mailed me last night to remind me that my story must be filed no later than 5 a.m.
+By 8 a.m., my voice mailbox was full, and I was ignoring Lopy’s frantic IMs.
+The general election is over 18 months away.
+So why the hell do I have a 5 a.m. deadline in April of 2007?

 The Daily Loper - April 25, 2007